Please see below details and useful links for this years influenza vaccination programme.

 - close contacts of immunocompromised individuals

-All frontline health care workers, including both clinical and non-clinical staff who have contact with patients, should be offered the influenza vaccine to protect themselves and those they care for.
-This should be provided by their employer as part of the organisation’s policy to prevent the transmission of infection.
-Social care workers who are in direct contact with people who receive care and support services should also have the influenza vaccine provided by their employer.
-There are circumstances where frontline staff, employed by specific social care providers without access to employer led occupational health schemes (see above), can access the vaccine through the NHS free of charge.
+All frontline health care workers, including both clinical and non-clinical staff who have contact with patients, should be offered a flu vaccine as part of the organisations’ policy for the prevention of the transmission of flu to help protect both staff and those that they care for.
+Social care workers directly working with people clinically vulnerable to flu should also have the flu vaccine provided by their employer.
+There are circumstances where frontline staff, employed by specific social care providers without access to employer led occupational health schemes (see cohort eligibility above), can access the vaccine through the NHS free of charge.

 For more information about the national flu programme, please visit: